Full-time: 4 years †

 Specialise in applied economics

-You will receive training from Bloomberg specialists, have access to their helpdesk and can even work towards the Bloomberg Market Concepts Certificate alongside your degree to boost your professional profile.
+The lab puts a wealth of data at your fingertips, including company and director profiles plus analysis of current affairs from Bloomberg Intelligence.
+You’ll receive training from Bloomberg specialists, have access to their helpdesk and can even work towards the Bloomberg Market Concepts Certificate to complement your degree qualification.

 The Bloomberg Financial Markets Lab helped confirm my decision to study at Derby.
 Throughout all my modules, using the Bloomberg facilities to study company data and markets has been detrimental in shaping my understanding of the course.

 Our Futures Award has been developed specifically for our Economics students to showcase their versatility and professionalism to potential employers.
 It is an additional qualification which recognises any extra-curricular activities you undertake to improve your employability and career development.
 Such activities could include attending workshops on CV design and improvement; developing techniques for interviews, assessment centres or psychometric tests; taking part in networking events; or leading a small project within a student society or voluntary role.

 On successful completion of the degree you will also gain exemptions towards the Chartered Institute of Management Accountants (CIMA) qualifications, meaning you can achieve membership of this professional body quicker, accelerating your career progression.

 You’ll be taught by an enthusiastic and experienced team within a friendly, supportive learning community.
 Small class sizes allow scope for one-to-one advice so that you are motivated to achieve at a high level.